dex2dot0/community-plugin-docs/website/docs/documentation/tools/SideMenu/Field Lookup.md

 ![Plugin Managemnt Dropdown](/img/SideMenu/FieldLookupDropdown.png)

 6. Provide either All Access or more fine grained access by persona or individual user accounts.
+7. Users will need to logout and back in for the changes to take effect.

 ## Usage